We can learn so much about leadership from Bible verses.

 “Not so with you.
 Instead, whoever wants to become great among you must be your servant.”

-Jesus is wise, and He has left us with wise teachings on what we should do as leaders.
-Leaders who follow Jesus should not aim to be great or famous or hold much power.
-Our aim as leaders is to serve.
+Jesus is wise and has left us with wise teachings on what we should do as leaders.

 1 Timothy 3:2-3

-“Therefore an overseer must be above reproach, the husband of one wife, sober-minded, self-controlled, respectable, hospitable, able to teach, not a drunkard, not violent but gentle, not quarrelsome, not a lover of money.”
+“Therefore, an overseer must be above reproach, the husband of one wife, sober-minded, self-controlled, respectable, hospitable, able to teach, not a drunkard, not violent but gentle, not quarrelsome, not a lover of money.”

 Youth leadership